Gospel-Tobi/Data-Science-AI-ML/README.md

 **7. Code**

-*   The code for this project is located in the `src` directory.
+*   The code for this project is located in the repo.

 **8. Dependencies**